 This explanation for classical behaviour is essentially statistical and similar in spirit to the explanation of the second law.
 Yes, it is possible that the positions and momenta of all the molecules in the air surrounding you conspire such that they can be all found in one corner of the room in the next second, yet this possibility is \emph{extremely unlikely}.
 Similarly, it is possible that all microscopic coherences of a coarse observable align in phase to give rise to a strong contribution and, consequently, a strong violation of Kolmogorov consistency, yet this is again extremely unlikely.
 In essence, this also underlies the decoherence approach.
 Yes, it is possible that a qubit in contact with a bath suddenly ``recoheres'', yet this would require again a very unlikely because precisely tuned cooperation of many phases of the system-bath state.
 Thus, the emergence of classical behaviour is related to the general phenomenon of \emph{irreversibility}, which is extremely hard to avoid given our coarse human senses.

 Finally, one might wonder where above the assumption of \emph{slowness} enters.
 This is indeed not directly visible here.
-However, our argument why Eq.~(\ref{eq sum coherences}) is small was based on assumptions about the number of coherences $r_{ij}$ and the correlations of the phases $\phi_{ij}$ and frequencies $\Delta_{ij}$.
-Unfortunately and in particular for states prepared out of equilibrium, these assumptions become questionable.
+However, our argument why Eq.~(\ref{eq sum coherences}) is small was based on assumptions about the number of coherences $r_{ij}$ and the absence of correlations within and between the coherences $r_{ij}$, phases $\phi_{ij}$ and frequencies $\Delta_{ij}$.
+Unfortunately, and in particular for states prepared out of equilibrium, these assumptions become questionable.
+Indeed, a state drawn at random can be shown to give with overwhelming probability rise to equilibrium statistics~\cite{FarquharLandsbergPRSLA1957, BocchieriLoingerPR1958, GemmerMichelMahlerBook2004, PopescuShortWinterNatPhys2006}.
+Nonequilibrium states thus cannot be completely random and must possess a sufficient amount of correlations.
 Slowness now helps because the microscopic state evolves on a much shorter time scale than the observable, effectively randomizing many phases before any noticeable change in $p_x(t)$ occurs.
 Thus, from the perspective of the slow observable $X$, the systems looks \emph{locally equilibrated} and the precise microstate no longer matters~\cite{StrasbergEtAlArXiv2022, VanKampenPhys1954}.